-Name Age Director Since
+Age

-Jay M. Gratz 56 2007
+Director Since

-Ronald W. Kanlan 57 2008
+Name Jay M. Gratz Ronald W. Kaplan

-Jay M. Gratz is retired.
+Jay M. Gratz has been a partner in Tatum LLC, a national executive services and consulting firm that focuses on the needs of the Office of the CFO since February 2010.
+From October 2007 through February 2010, Mr. Gratz was an independent consultant.
 From 1999 through October 2007, Mr. Gratz served as Executive Vice President and Chief Financial Officer of Ryerson Inc., a metals processor and distributor, and as President of Ryerson Coil Processing Division from November 2001 until October 2007.
 Mr. Gratz served as Vice President and Chief Financial Officer of Inland Steel Industries from 1994 through 1998, and served in various other positions, including Vice President of Finance, within that company since 1975.
 Mr. Gratz is a Certified Public Accountant.
-He received a B.A. degree in economics from State University of New York in Buffalo and a Masters degree in management from Northwestern University Kellogg Graduate School of Management.
+He received a B.A. degree in economics from State University of New York in Buffalo and an M.B.A. degree from Northwestern University Kellogg Graduate School of Management.